 - A solution-driven mindset with a practical, “maker-style” approach to problem-solving

-- Strong interpersonal skills
+- Strong interpersonal skills and a collaborative outlook

 - An interest in translational research or potential commercialization is a plus